 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, The Pensions Regulator reported total carbon emissions of approximately 6,000,000 kg CO2e, with emissions distributed across various scopes.
-Specifically, Scope 1 emissions included 101,630 kg CO2e from stationary combustion and 1,860 kg CO2e from fugitive emissions.
-Scope 2 emissions from purchased electricity amounted to 144,620 kg CO2e.
-The majority of emissions were from Scope 3, which totalled about 5,743,000 kg CO2e, with significant contributions from purchased goods and services (5,545,000 kg CO2e), employee commute (590,000 kg CO2e), and business travel (29,000 kg CO2e).
-The Pensions Regulator has committed to reducing its carbon emissions in line with the Greening Government Commitments, achieving a reduction of at least 25% against a baseline from 2009-2010 by the target date of 2014-2015.
-This commitment applies to both Scope 1 and Scope 2 emissions, demonstrating a proactive approach to climate action.
-No emissions data from previous years (2020-2021) was disclosed, but the organisation has reported CO2e emissions per full-time employee (FTE) in prior years, indicating a focus on measuring and managing its carbon footprint effectively.
-The Pensions Regulator's climate commitments reflect a dedication to sustainability and responsible governance in the context of climate change.
+Specifically, Scope 1 emissions amounted to about 103,490 kg CO2e, including 1,860 kg CO2e from fugitive emissions and 101,630 kg CO2e from stationary combustion.
+Scope 2 emissions from purchased electricity were approximately 144,620 kg CO2e.
+The most significant contribution came from Scope 3 emissions, which totalled around 5,800,000 kg CO2e, with major sources including purchased goods and services (5,545,000 kg CO2e) and employee commuting (590,000 kg CO2e).
+The Pensions Regulator has committed to reducing its carbon emissions by at least 25% against a baseline established in 2009-2010, achieving this target by 2014-2015 for both Scope 1 and Scope 2 emissions, as per the Greening Government Commitments.
+This commitment reflects a proactive approach to climate action within the organisation's operational framework.
+No emissions data has been cascaded from a parent or related organisation, indicating that all reported figures are directly from The Pensions Regulator.
+The organisation continues to focus on sustainability and climate resilience as part of its broader environmental strategy.

 Access structured emissions data, company-specific emission factors, and source documents